Hollow Knight Review

 Unlike most of its contemporaries, and most modern games in general, Hollow Knight incorporates a surprisingly refreshing unit based health system where every health unit can withstand a single strike from (almost) any enemy.
 Furthermore, these health units may also be refilled at any time by using soul, which I personally prefer to call milk because it is a white liquid that is collected in a container, is harvested from living creatures, and is clearly quite nutritious.
 Anyways, milk is a resource that is accumulated upon damaging enemies and can either be charged to regenerate a single unit of health, or be used to cast a variety of powerful super attacks in the form of spells… though I more or less exclusively used the former.
 I find it to be a pleasant risk reward system where the player must understand or gamble with enemy patterns to determine whether or not it is worth it to try and heal, given the charge time needed and the often hectic nature of enemy encounters.

 However, when this gamble fails, or the protagonist’s life hits 0, the game more or less slaps the back of the player’s hand, sends them back to the last bench used, robs them of their accumulated currency, known as geo, and tasks them to take out a weak shadow rendition of the protagonist located at their point of death in order to get their geo back.
 I personally found this concept to be completely unnecessary, as there really is no thematic justification for it, it adds a negative stigma to failure beyond needing to attempt something over again, and it can be quite annoying if the player were to fumble on, say, a tricky spike filled platforming section with projectile shooting enemies.
 While Hollow Knight does feature a bank wherein geo can be stored, the player needs a lot of geo in order to fully complete the game, and it is not uncommon to encounter scenarios where the player is weighed down with several thousand geo (a lot), with no shop in sight.
-Sure, one could grind to reclaim their lost geo, but grinding is something that most metroidvanias can do without.
+Sure, one could grind to reclaim their lost geo, but grinding is something that most metroidvanias could do without.

 Speaking of which, one of my favorite things about metroidvanias is the sense of growth and progression that the player and the player character undergo as time goes on, and Hollow Knight certainly delivers on that front.
 By the end of the game, the little knight with only the ability to jump and slash in four cardinal directions becomes a god of mobility.
 With a great wall jump, double jump, air dashes that go through enemies, a destructive shinespark-esque super dash, and the ability to hop off of enemies and spikes alike, the simple act of moving can feel empowering in and of itself.
 The game grants the player the tools they need to conquer the enemy that is the world around them and obtain the rich elusive goodies it hides deep in the recesses of its catacombs.